OpenDSA/OpenDSA/RST/source/Status.rst

 If you are looking at the "Everything" book, you will see these as well as all modules that are in various stages of perparation.
 You will also see the "TODO" list items.
-If you are looking at the "Dev" book, then you will see everything **execept** the modules that are considered complete.
+If you are looking at the "Dev" book, then you are seeing everything **execept** the modules that are considered complete.
-(We have this version to speed up compilation a bit for the developers.)
+(We maintain this version to speed up compilation a bit for the developers.)
+If you are looking at the "OpenDSA" book, are are seeing the modules that we consider "ready for use", perhaps with some stub modules to make the cross-referencing work.

-We have a goal of completing enough material for a complete semester course by Fall, 2013.
+We have a goal of completing enough material for a complete semester course by the end of 2013.
 That would contain chapters on mathematical background topics, algorithm analysis, lists, binary trees, general trees (with Union/FIND), sorting, searching (including hashing), file processing basics (including external sorting), indexing (including B-trees), and graphs.